HannaHojaiji/EE-209AS/README.md

 After upgrade android version Put these flags in your gradle.properties
     android.enableJetifier=true
     android.useAndroidX=true

+    After that update the commands (android x, etc.)
+    Update the mimSDK to 14 from 9 by pasting this whole thing android {
+              compileSdkVersion 28
+              buildToolsVersion '28.0.3'

+              defaultConfig {
+                  minSdkVersion 21
+                  targetSdkVersion 28
+                  versionCode 1
+                  versionName "1.0"
+              }
+    Import @ nullable (inputstreamconnection.java) and comment out the android version of Nullable and keep the AndroidX version
 7. Setting up AndroidX for wear programming:https://stackoverflow.com/questions/55756647/duplicate-classes-from-androidx-and-com-android-support

 ######Misc for week 9 trials (Hanna Hojaiji):